steptosky/XplnObj/readme.md

     - when project-consumer includes this library the necessary packaged will be auto-built.
     - as the result you have the library in your local conan cache in the channel you have specified.

-Usually it may be used instead of previous item when you don't want pre-build and test the library.
+Usually it may be used instead of previous issue when you don't want pre-build and test the library.

 **Examples:**
 ``` batch